mfc research

 published original work

-At Marin Fertility Center, we are committed to advancing the global understanding of infertility by actively publishing and contributing research that supports the broader medical community.
+At Marin Fertility Center, we are committed to advancing the global understanding of infertility, fertility preservation, and assisted reproductive technologies such as IVF, ICSI, and egg freezing by actively publishing and contributing research that supports the broader medical community.

 MOUSE EMBRYO MORPHOKINETICS TO ESTABLISH THE SAFETY OF USING AEROSOLIZED HYPOCHLOROUS ACID AS A DISINFECTANT OF AIRBORNE PATHOGENS IN THE EGG RETRIEVAL PROCEDURE ROOM